How Much Do You Know About SXSW?

-If you’re in Austin this week, take a second to brush up on some SXSW Interactive trivia—and up your geek cred—with our quiz.
+Headed to Austin this weekend?
+Brush up on some SXSW Interactive trivia to up your geek cred.
 Don’t miss our coverage of the festival, and stop by the Fast Company Grill!

 collectionsNewsletterCurrent Issue